LAKKI0708/tredence-workflow-engine/README.md

 LLMs were not required for this assignment; summarization is rule-based.

-The engine is generic and can support any workflow by supplying node functions.
+The engine is designed to support any workflow by supplying node functions.

-The root route (/) automatically redirects to /docs for convenience.
+The root route (/) redirects to /docs for ease of use.